 Pro Tip: If you know you want to adopt a dog in the near future, start buying dog supplies like collars and leashes, before you adopt.
 And look for sales!

-A big, big cost to owning a dog is the medical care.
+A big, big cost of owning a dog is the medical care.
 Vets can cost a lot but are an absolute must for your pup.
 Not only will the first vet fee be pretty pricey but remember that this will be an ongoing expense.
 And of course there are always unexpected costs and visits for injuries, surgeries, illnesses, hospitalizations, etc.

 Pro Tip: One way to help handle vet bills is to put aside money specifically for your dog’s medical care.
 You can set aside a certain amount each month to help you prepare for both routine care and emergencies.